 Born and raised in Los Angeles,

-Nick has dedicated his life to championing the needs of our community as a local teacher, civil rights advocate, nonprofit director, and School Board Member.
+Nick has dedicated his life to championing the needs of our kids as a local teacher, civil rights advocate, nonprofit director, and School Board Member.

 Nick began his career as a local public school teacher at Markham Middle School in Watts.
 In addition to teaching English, he helped his students launch the school newspaper and coached the baseball and soccer teams.
-There, Nick saw firsthand how poor leadership and structural inequity were harming our city's most vulnerable students at a time when they should have been set up for success.
 Budget cuts and outdated seniority rules resulted in inadequate resources for his students and eventually led to Nick and two-thirds of Markham’s teachers being laid off.

 SCHOOL BOARD MEMBER

 Nick has also promoted equity and expansion of the social safety net across our community.
-He spearheaded a historic city-funded universal college savings accounts for District students to promote financial literacy and college awareness, supported a $700 million equitable allocation based on student need, and directed hundreds of millions of dollars to schools to repair and modernize campuses, electrify busses and reduce the District’s carbon footprint, bridge the digital divide with classroom and at-home internet and devices, expand access to nutritious meals for all students, and to provide school-based health services.
-This work was heightened during the pandemic, and continued after he fought to safely reopen schools for full-time instruction.
+He spearheaded a historic city-funded universal college savings accounts for District students, invested $700 million to support students with the highest needs, and directed hundreds of millions of dollars to schools to repair and modernize campuses, bridge the digital divide, expand access to nutritious meals for all students, and to provide school-based health services.
+He has supported recent efforts to provide resources to immigrant students and families, including through innovative nonprofit legal partnerships.

 VOLUNTEER